 This eBook short examines the colorful characters and curious incidents of the real history of magic, and how they relate to the Hogwarts lesson subjects of Potions and Herbology.

-Harry, Ron and Hermione started taking Divination in their third year.
+Harry, Ron and Hermione started taking Divination in their third year at Hogwarts.
 While Hermione didn’t finish the class, Ron and Harry did – even though they thought it was a bunch of bunk.